-I have received requests from so many soon to be engineering graduates for recommendations on how to land their first job that I thought I would write this post to share some recommendations for all:
+I have received requests for advice from many recent engineering graduates for recommendations on how to get their first job, so I thought I would write this post to share some recommendations for everyone.:

 Some of these tips may sound obvious, but you would be surprised at how many applicants don’t follow these recommendations and it cost them one or multiple job opportunities.